2.1.

 The Status bar shows general status.
 Here you will find continuous feedback.
 If you are wondering what happened or t seems nothing is happening, see what your status bar says...

-The Progress bar and communication indicator
+The Voltage status and communication indicator

 Quick links to information on the website